Balance Druid Midnight Talents Guide

 Elune’s Chosen revolves around casting Starfire to lower the cooldown of Fury Of Elune through the Lunation talent.

-The hero tree is very restrictive in its design due to the inherent opportunity cost of casting New Moon, Half Moon, and Full Moon versus Fury Of Elune mixed with the interaction of the Atmospheric Exposure effect resetting for every tick of Fury Of Elune.
+The hero tree is very restrictive in its design due to the inherent opportunity cost of casting New, Half, and Full Moon versus Fury Of Elune mixed with the interaction of the Atmospheric Exposure effect resetting for every tick of Fury Of Elune.
+Playing Elune’s Chosen also limits your choices at the bottom of the spec tree since you are forced into taking Radiant Moonlight.